jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 We know that alcohol makes men more aggressive, less empathetic, and less considerate of the future consequences of their actions.
 Additionally, we know that it incapacitates women more quickly than men.
 Unfortunately, sometimes the result of these two things together is sexual assault.

-The second problem is the elephant in the room; everyone paid to be there: the campus infrastructure depends on alcohol for revenue, directly and indirectly.&nbsp;
+The second problem is the elephant in the room; everyone paid to be there: the campus infrastructure depends on alcohol for revenue, directly and indirectly.

 ## **College and alcohol**